FAITH LAPIDUS: This is SCIENCE IN THE NEWS in VOA Special English. I'm Faith Lapidus.

 Events that start tension headaches may include emotional pressure and the deeper than normal sadness called depression.
 Other tension headaches can start from something as simple as feeling tired.
 Common changes in atmospheric conditions also can be responsible.

 The Mayo Clinic says you may feel a tension headache as tightness in the skin around your eyes.
 Or, you may feel pressure around your head.
 Episodic tension headaches strike from time to time.
 Chronic tension headaches happen more often.
 A tension headache can last from a half hour to a whole week.

-STEVE EMBER: Some scientists now believe that tension headaches may result from changes among brain chemicals such as serotonin.
-These changes may start sending pain messages to the brain.
-The changes may interfere with brain activity that suppresses pain.
+BOB DOUGHTY: Some scientists now believe that tension headaches may result from changes among brain chemicals such as serotonin.
+The changes may start sending pain messages to the brain.
+These changes may interfere with brain activity that suppresses pain.

 For example, it says putting heat or ice on your head or neck can help.
-So can standing under hot water while you are getting washed in the shower.
+So can standing under hot water while you are getting washed.
 The group also advises exercising often.
 Another idea is taking a holiday from work.
 But you had better ask your employer first.

 Cluster headaches usually strike young people.
-Smokers and people who drink alcohol often get such headaches.
+Smokers and persons who drink alcohol often get these headaches.
 Men are about six times more likely than women to have them.
 The Cleveland Clinic says this is especially true of younger men.
 Doctors say cluster headaches often strike during changes of season.

 Cluster headache patients describe the pain as burning.
 The pain is almost always felt on one side of the face.
 It can last for up to ninety minutes.
 Then it stops.
 But it often starts again later the same day.
 Eighty to ninety percent of cluster headache patients have pain over a number of days to a whole year.
 Pain-free periods separate these periods.